-When you register your vehicle you will be given two license plates for your car―one for the front and one for the back.
+When you register your vehicle you will be given license plates for your car.
 Some town clerks will have the plates for you and if they don't you'll have to visit a DMV Substation.

 At the DMV substation, you will need to bring your current registration and proof of identification.
 The registration desk will have license plates and decals on hand.
 Be sure the decals you are given match the month your registration expires; the expiration date is usually your birthday month.

 For many years New Hampshire offered the standard white with green lettering, "Live Free or Die," license plate (the state motto was coined by General John Stark, a Revolutionary War soldier).

 Vanity plates have always been available and you apply for these initial plates using the Initial Plates Application DSMV 40.
 There is an extra fee for vanity or initial plates.
 New Hampshire offers two kinds of license plates, in addition to the regular white with green lettering:

 Conservation plates have an attractive drawing of a moose while the veteran plates include an American Flag.
 Both plates still have the state motto, "Live Free or Die."